Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Evaluation methodology

 \subsection{Comparison with existing techniques}

 We compare the techniques proposed in this work with state-of-the art methods analyzed in Section \ref{sec:related}.
-We perform this comparison with three standardized concept drift detection method groups, namely \textit{change detection}, \textit{statistical process control} and \textit{window based}. \textit{Change detection} methods leverage statistical tests to assess whether the probability distribution of a stochastic process or time series changes over time.
-In this paper we utilise the PageHinkey \cite{page-cmp} and Cumulative Sum (CUSUM) \cite{page-cmp} techniques from the \textit{change detection} method group. \textit{Statistical process control} techniques are frequently used to to control an industrial process or a production method.
-They use statistical tests which can be combined with error rate thresholds to determine drifts in a stream of data.
+We perform this comparison with three standardized drift detection method groups, namely \textit{change detection}, \textit{statistical process control} and \textit{window based}. \textit{Change detection} methods leverage statistical tests to assess whether the probability distribution of a stochastic process or time series changes over time.
+In this paper we utilise the Page-Hinkley \cite{page-cmp} and Cumulative Sum (CUSUM) \cite{page-cmp} techniques from the \textit{change detection} method group. \textit{Statistical process control} techniques are frequently used to control an industrial process or a production method.
+They use statistical tests which are combined with drift thresholds that determine drifts in a stream of data.
 We deploy the Drift detection technique (DDM) \cite{ddm-cmp} as a baseline from the \textit{statistical process control} method group. \textit{Window-based} methods analyse data within a pre-defined window, which can be viewed as a temporal frame within a larger dataset or stream.
-The \textit{window-based} methods we use for baseline comparison are the statistical test of equal proportions (STEPD) \cite{stepd-cmp} and the adaptive windowing (ADWIN) \cite{adwin-cmp} techniques.
+The \textit{window-based} methods we use are the statistical test of equal proportions (STEPD) \cite{stepd-cmp} and the adaptive windowing (ADWIN) \cite{adwin-cmp} techniques.